ardowney/EDSA_final_project/README.md

 #### PREREQUISITES
   *IMPORTANT* this code requires communication with Unix Shell

-  **Necessary R packages** include tidyverse and dplyr.
-This can be installed by running the following script in your R console.
+  **Necessary R packages** These can be installed by running the following script in your R console.

           install.packages("tidyverse")
           install.packages("dplyr")